BRUCE LICHT

 Let’s address those two goals:

-A) If one agrees with Richard Dawkins, who is basically like an atheist version of a Pope, he says that there is “no such thing as good or evil—there is only blind and careless indifference.”
+A) If one agrees with Richard Dawkins, he says that there is “no such thing as good or evil—there is only blind and careless indifference.”

 B) As far as wanting, “to be happy.”
-If your happiness is the most important thing in the world to you, then you would be worshiping yourself.
-If you say your number one goal in life is to be happy—that is one of the most narcissistic statements that could ever be expressed.
-Atheism is a purely narcissistic religion.
+If your happiness is the most important thing in the world to you, then you are basically worshiping yourself—that is a very narcissistic statement.
+Atheism is a narcissistic religion.
 It is literally worshipping yourself as a god.
 That's called idolatry.
 It is idolatry of the self.

 I don’t have empirical proof, however I would point out: